graphql-java-generator/graphql-maven-plugin-project/README.md

 * The project is __extensively tested__:
     * Through unit tests (for the runtime),
     * Through unit and integration tests (for the plugin logic)
-    * Through full integration tests: three samples contain both the client and the server part, and integration tests are run on client side, against "its" server side.
-Around 150 integration tests are run on client side against the server part.
+    * Through full integration tests: three samples contain both the client and the server parts.
+Integration tests are run on client side, against "its" server side.
+More than 250 integration tests are run on client side against the server part.
 * A big effort is done to __avoid any impact on your code, when the plugin evolves__.
 * A maven/gradle goal/task allows to __merge several schemas in one__, adding (for instance) relay capability in the generated schema